 Kaizen is a lot more than just getting employees engaged in the process of development.
 As an entrepreneur, you have to gradually improve a lot within yourself.
 Focus on your individual efficiency, optimism, and moving forward along with the company’s vision, and you’ll see a major change in the long term.

 Here are some guidelines for entrepreneurs to follow in order to be highly effective with Kaizen principles:

-- Do not blame others; take responsibility of what you’re assigned with.
+- Don’t blame others; take responsibility for what you’re assigned with.